Courtney Love gives blessing to Post Malone's Nirvana tribute concert

 Courtney Love has given her approval to Post Malone‘s Nirvana tribute concert this weekend.

-The ‘Hollywood’s Bleeding’ rapper revealed earlier this week that the tribute event will take place on Friday (April 24) at 11pm BST.
+The ‘Hollywood’s Bleeding’ rapper revealed earlier this week that the tribute event will take place on Saturday (April 25) at 8am AEST.

 Fans are being asked to text a number – 817-270-6440 – in order to get more information about the event.